 John Dancks: double bass

 Chuck Schiele's Quatro is a brand-new sound that exists somewhere between the deserts of New Mexico and the rings of Saturn.
 It's exotic and unlikely yet familiar.
 It is beautiful yet haunting.
 Chuck Schiele writes songs about God, sex, politics and uses alternate-tunings to arrange them... rock, Americana, with an emphasis on whatever.....
-Add the otherworldly pedal steel genius of George Newton; the classical moves and motions of Heather Kubacki on cello; and the double bass virtuosity of John Dancks and the mix becomes less of a set of music and more like a ride.
+A hallmark feature of the group is their effortless approach to vocal harmony.
+Add the otherworldly pedal steel genius of George Newton; the classical moves and motions of cellist Heather Kubacki ; and the double bass virtuosity of John Dancks —and the mix becomes less of a set of music and more of a ride.

 inception of the quatro

 The group formed organically by way of 4 people sort of crossing paths in time.
 Schiele and Dancks were already working together in the group Salt City Chill and other spinoffs of the group.
 John Dancks (SAMMY Hall-of-Famer) and George Newton are both long time members of the Central New York scene.
 But, they only managed to start playing together, recently — and now especially that they've become major factors in the unique Quatro sound.

 Professor Schiele met student Heather Kubacki while teaching digital art as an adjunct professor at Cazenovia College.
 (She earned an "A!").
 A few years later over a "let's-catch-up business lunch visit, Kubacki informed Schiele of her cello ability and was recruited into the unlikely mix, making the Quatro complete.
 She also sings, offering a beautiful edge too the group's harmony element—while fast becoming a compelling, jaw-dropping lead.